Natural value. What is a natural number? History, scope, properties

 • 1,000 quadrillion = 1,000,000,000,000,000,000 = 1 quintillion (“quinta” is Latin for “five”)

-However, physicists have found a number that surpasses the number of all atoms (the smallest particles of matter) in the entire universe.
+However, physicists have found a number that exceeds the number of all atoms (the smallest particles of matter) in the entire Universe.

-This number has a special name - googol.
-A googol is a number that has 100 zeros.
+This number received a special name - googol.
+Googol is a number with 100 zeros.

 Integers

-Natural numbers are those numbers that are used to count various items or in order to indicate the serial number of any object among similar or homogeneous.
+Natural numbers are those numbers that are used for counting various items or in order to indicate the serial number of any item among similar or homogeneous ones.

-Natural numbers can be written using the first ten digits:
+You can write natural numbers using the first ten digits:

-To write simple natural numbers, it is customary to use a positional decimal calculus, where the value of any digit is determined by its place in the record.
+To write simple natural numbers, it is customary to use the positional decimal number system, where the value of any digit is determined by its place in the record.

 Natural numbers are the simplest numbers that we often use in Everyday life.
-With the help of these numbers, we make calculations, count objects, determine their quantity, order and number.
+With the help of these numbers we carry out calculations, count objects, determine their quantity, order and number.

-With natural numbers, we begin to get acquainted with the very early childhood, so they are familiar and natural for each of us.
+We begin to get acquainted with natural numbers from the very beginning. early childhood, therefore they are familiar and natural for each of us.

-Natural numbers are designed to carry information about the number of objects, their serial number and the set of objects.
+Natural numbers are intended to carry information about the number of objects, their serial number and the set of objects.

 A person uses natural numbers, since they are available to him both at the level of perception and at the level of reproduction.
-When voicing any natural number, we can easily catch it by ear, and having depicted a natural number, we see it.
+When we voice any natural number, we easily catch it by ear, and when we depict a natural number, we see it.

 All natural numbers are arranged in ascending order and form number series, starting with the smallest natural number, which is one.

-If we have decided on the smallest natural number, then it will be more difficult with the largest, since such a number does not exist because the series of natural numbers is infinite.
+If we have decided on the smallest natural number, then the largest will be more difficult, since such a number does not exist because the series of natural numbers is infinite.

-When we add one to a natural number, we end up with the number that follows the given number.
+When we add one to a natural number, we end up with the number that comes after the given number.

-A number such as 0 is not a natural number, but only serves to denote the number "zero" and means "none".
-0 means the absence of numbers of units of this series in the decimal notation.
+A number such as 0 is not a natural number, but only serves to designate the number “zero” and means “not a single one.”
+0 means that there are no units of this series in decimal notation.

 All natural numbers are denoted by the capital Latin letter N.

-Historical reference for the designation of natural numbers
+Historical background on the notation of natural numbers

-In ancient times, people did not yet know what a number is and how to count the number of objects.
-But even then there was a need for an account, and a person figured out how to count the caught fish, harvested berries etc.
+In ancient times, people did not yet know what a number was or how to count the number of objects.
+But even then the need for counting arose, and the man came up with a way to count the fish caught, picked berries etc.

-A little bit later, ancient man came to the conclusion that it is easier to write down the amount he needs.
-For these purposes primitive people they began to use pebbles, and then sticks, which were preserved in Roman numerals.
+A little bit later, ancient man He came to the conclusion that it was easier to write down the quantity he needed.
+For these purposes primitive people They began to use pebbles, and then sticks, which were preserved in Roman numerals.

-The next moment in the development of the calculus system was the use of letters of the alphabet in the notation of some numbers.
+The next moment in the development of the number system was the use of letters of the alphabet in the designation of certain numbers.

-The first systems of calculation include the decimal Indian system and the sexagesimal Babylonian.
+The first number systems include the Indian decimal system and the Babylonian sexagesimal system.

-The modern system of calculus, although called Arabic, is, in fact, one of the variants of the Indian one.
-True, in its system of calculation there is no number zero, but the Arabs added it, and the system acquired its current form.
+The modern number system, although called Arabic, is, in fact, one of the Indian variants.
+True, in its number system there is no number zero, but the Arabs added it, and the system acquired its current form.

-We have already met natural numbers and learned how to write them using ten digits.
+We have already become familiar with natural numbers and learned to write them using ten digits.
 You also already know that writing numbers using signs is called a number system.

-The value of a digit in a number entry depends on its position and is called positional.
-That is, when writing natural numbers, we use the positional calculus.
+The meaning of a digit in a number depends on its position and is called positional.
+That is, when writing natural numbers, we use the positional number system.

-This system is based on bit depth and decimal.
-In the decimal system, the basis for its construction will be the numbers from 0 to 9.
+This system is based on digits and decimals.
+In the decimal number system, the basis for its construction will be the numbers from 0 to 9.

-A special place in such a system is given to the number 10, since, basically, the account is kept in tens.
+A special place in such a system is given to the number 10, since basically counting is done in tens.

 So, for example, 10 units are combined into tens, then into hundreds, thousands, and the like.
-Therefore, the number 10 is the base of the calculus system and is called the decimal calculus system.
+Therefore, the number 10 is the base of the number system and is called the decimal number system.

-Integers very familiar and natural to us.
-And this is not surprising, since acquaintance with them begins from the first years of our life at an intuitive level.
+Integers They are very familiar and natural to us.
+And this is not surprising, since acquaintance with them begins from the first years of our life on an intuitive level.

-The information in this article creates a basic understanding of natural numbers, reveals their purpose, instills the skills of writing and reading natural numbers.
-For better assimilation of the material, the necessary examples and illustrations are given.
+The information in this article creates a basic understanding of natural numbers, reveals their purpose, and instills the skills of writing and reading natural numbers.
+For better understanding of the material, the necessary examples and illustrations are provided.

 Page navigation.

-The following opinion is not devoid of sound logic: the appearance of the problem of counting objects (first, second, third object, etc.) and the problem of indicating the number of objects (one, two, three objects, etc.) led to the creation of a tool for its solution, this tool was integers.
+The following opinion is not without sound logic: the emergence of the task of counting objects (first, second, third object, etc.) and the task of indicating the number of objects (one, two, three objects, etc.) led to the creation of a tool for solving it, this were the instrument integers.

-This proposal shows main purpose of natural numbers- carry information about the number of any items or the serial number of a given item in the considered set of items.
+From this sentence it is clear the main purpose of natural numbers– carry information about the number of any items or the serial number of a given item in the set of items under consideration.

-In order for a person to use natural numbers, they must be accessible in some way, both for perception and for reproduction.
-If you sound each natural number, then it will become perceptible by ear, and if you depict a natural number, then it can be seen.
-These are the most natural ways, allowing to convey and perceive natural numbers.
+In order for a person to use natural numbers, they must be in some way accessible to both perception and reproduction.
+If you voice each natural number, then it will become perceptible by ear, and if you depict a natural number, then it can be seen.
+These are the most natural ways, allowing you to convey and perceive natural numbers.

-So let's start acquiring the skills of depicting (writing) and the skills of voicing (reading) natural numbers, while learning their meaning.
+So let’s begin to acquire the skills of depicting (writing) and voicing (reading) natural numbers, while learning their meaning.

-First, we should decide on what we will build on when writing natural numbers.
+First we need to decide what we will start from when writing natural numbers.

-Let's memorize the images of the following characters (we show them separated by commas): 0 , 1 , 2 , 3 , 4 , 5 , 6 , 7 , 8 , 9 .
-The images shown are a record of the so-called numbers.
-Let's immediately agree not to flip, tilt, or otherwise distort the numbers when writing.
+Let's remember the images of the following characters (we will show them separated by commas): 0 , 1 , 2 , 3 , 4 , 5 , 6 , 7 , 8 , 9 .
+The images shown are a recording of the so-called numbers.
+Let's immediately agree not to turn over, tilt, or otherwise distort the numbers when recording.

-Now we agree that only the indicated digits can be present in the notation of any natural number and no other symbols can be present.
-We also agree that the digits in the notation of a natural number have the same height, are arranged in a line one after another (with almost no indents), and on the left there is a digit that is different from the digit 0 .
+Now let’s agree that in the notation of any natural number only the indicated digits can be present and no other symbols can be present.
+Let us also agree that the digits in the notation of a natural number have the same height, are arranged in a line one after another (with almost no indentation) and on the left there is a digit other than the digit 0 .

-Here are some examples correct notation natural numbers: 604 , 777 277 , 81 , 4 444 , 1 001 902 203, 5 , 900 000 (note: the indents between the numbers are not always the same, more on this will be discussed when reviewing).
-From the above examples, it can be seen that a natural number does not necessarily contain all of the digits 0 , 1 , 2 , 3 , 4 , 5 , 6 , 7 , 8 , 9 ; some or all of the digits involved in writing a natural number may be repeated.
+Here are some examples correct entry natural numbers: 604 , 777 277 , 81 , 4 444 , 1 001 902 203, 5 , 900 000 (please note: the indents between numbers are not always the same, more about this will be discussed when reviewing).
+From the above examples it is clear that the notation of a natural number does not necessarily contain all of the digits 0 , 1 , 2 , 3 , 4 , 5 , 6 , 7 , 8 , 9 ; some or all of the digits involved in writing a natural number may be repeated.

-The record of a natural number, performed taking into account all the requirements described in this paragraph, is called decimal notation of a natural number.
+Writing a natural number, made taking into account all the requirements described in this paragraph, is called decimal notation of a natural number.

-Further we will not distinguish between natural numbers and their notation.
-Let us clarify this: further in the text, phrases like “given a natural number 582 ", which will mean that a natural number is given, the notation of which has the form 582 .
+Further we will not distinguish between natural numbers and their writing.
+Let us explain this: further in the text we will use phrases like “given a natural number 582 ", which will mean that a natural number is given, the notation of which has the form 582 .

 Natural numbers in the sense of the number of objects.

-It's time to deal with the quantitative meaning that the recorded natural number carries.
-The meaning of natural numbers in terms of numbering objects is considered in the article comparison of natural numbers.
+The time has come to understand the quantitative meaning that the written natural number carries.
+The meaning of natural numbers in terms of numbering of objects is discussed in the article comparison of natural numbers.

-Let's start with natural numbers, the entries of which coincide with the entries of the digits, that is, with the numbers 1 , 2 , 3 , 4 , 5 , 6 , 7 , 8 and 9 .
+Let's start with natural numbers, the entries of which coincide with the entries of digits, that is, with numbers 1 , 2 , 3 , 4 , 5 , 6 , 7 , 8 And 9 .

-Imagine that we opened our eyes and saw some object, for example, like this.
-In this case, we can write what we see 1 thing.
-The natural number 1 is read as " one"(declension of the numeral "one", as well as other numerals, we will give in paragraph), for the number 1 adopted another name - " unit».
+Let's imagine that we opened our eyes and saw some object, for example, like this.
+In this case, we can write down what we see 1 item.
+The natural number 1 is read as " one"(declension of the numeral “one”, as well as other numerals, we will give in paragraph), for the number 1 another name has been adopted - “ unit».

-However, the term "unit" is multi-valued; in addition to the natural number 1 , are called something that is considered as a whole.
-For example, any one item from their set can be called a unit.
-For example, any apple out of many apples is one, any flock of birds out of many flocks of birds is also one, and so on.
+However, the term “unit” is multi-valued, in addition to the natural number 1 , call something considered as a whole.
+For example, any one item from their many can be called a unit.
+For example, any apple from a set of apples is a unit, any flock of birds from a set of flocks of birds is also a unit, etc.

-Now we open our eyes and see: That is, we see one object and another object.
-In this case, we can write what we see 2 subject.
-Natural number 2 , reads like " two».
+Now we open our eyes and see: .
+That is, we see one object and another object.
+In this case, we can write down what we see 2 subject.
+Natural number 2 , reads " two».

-A number whose notation matches the notation of a digit 0 , called " zero".
-The number zero is NOT a natural number, however, it is usually considered together with natural numbers.
+A number whose notation coincides with the notation of a digit 0 , called " zero" The number zero is NOT a natural number, however, it is usually considered together with natural numbers.
 Remember: zero means the absence of something.
 For example, zero items is not a single item.

-In the following paragraphs of the article, we will continue to reveal the meaning of natural numbers in terms of indicating the quantity.
+In the following paragraphs of the article we will continue to reveal the meaning of natural numbers in terms of indicating quantities.

 Definition.

-Single digit natural numbers are natural numbers, the record of which consists of one sign - one digit.
+Single digit natural numbers– these are natural numbers, the writing of which consists of one sign - one digit.

 Two-digit and three-digit natural numbers.